microsoft/playwright/docs/src/codegen.md

 ### Preserve authenticated state

 Run `codegen` with `--save-storage` to save [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) and [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) at the end of the session.
-This is useful to separately record an authentication step and reuse it later in the tests.
+This is useful to separately record an authentication step and reuse it later when recording more tests.

-After performing authentication and closing the browser, `auth.json` will contain the storage state.

 ```bash js
 npx playwright codegen github.com/microsoft/playwright --save-storage=auth.json